TraDAO Price Reaches $0.27 on Exchanges (TOD)

-TraDAO (TOD) traded flat against the dollar during the 24 hour period ending at 21:00 PM Eastern on August 16th.
-Over the last seven days, TraDAO has traded 0.1% higher against the dollar.
-One TraDAO token can now be bought for $0.27 or 0.00001577 BTC on cryptocurrency exchanges.
-TraDAO has a market capitalization of $304.60 million and $20.01 worth of TraDAO was traded on exchanges in the last 24 hours.
+TraDAO (TOD) traded flat against the U.S. dollar during the 24 hour period ending at 8:00 AM E.T. on August 23rd.
+TraDAO has a total market capitalization of $304.60 million and $20.01 worth of TraDAO was traded on exchanges in the last 24 hours.
+One TraDAO token can now be purchased for $0.27 or 0.00001577 BTC on major cryptocurrency exchanges.
+In the last seven days, TraDAO has traded 0.1% higher against the U.S. dollar.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.